 Justin Shinnefield is a Senior Partner with Atkinson, Andelson, Loya, Ruud & Romo.
 For almost 20 years, he has represented California public school districts, county offices of education, private schools, community college districts, and special education local plan areas in various aspects of education law, specializing in special education and student issues.
 He advises clients on all matters related to serving the needs of disabled students and has extensive expertise on topics ranging from Section 504 disability discrimination complaints and student disciplinary matters to special education administrative proceedings.
 Justin regularly provides presentations and legal trainings in the area of special education law.
 He has presented before dozens of school districts and organizations, including the Association of California School Administrators (ACSA) and the California School Boards Association (CSBA).
 He is a proud graduate of both Cal Poly, San Luis Obispo (B.S. in Human Development & Psychology, 1994) and Pepperdine University (J.D.).

-Jasna Jovanovic is Professor and Chair of the Psychology & Child Development Department at the California Polytechnic State University in San Luis Obispo.
+Jasna Jovanovic is a Professor in the Psychology & Child Development Department at the California Polytechnic State University in San Luis Obispo.
 She received her Ph.D. in 1991 in Human Development & Family Studies from the Pennsylvania State University and later completed a 3-year Postdoc at the University of California, Santa Barbara in the Graduate School of Education.
 She came to Cal Poly in 2005 after spending 12 years on the faculty at the University of Illinois, Urbana-Champaign.
 She has conducted and published research on a variety of topics, with a focus on girls/women in STEM and young women’s empowerment and intimate relationships.
 Jasna was the 2017 recipient of the College of Liberal Arts Richard K. Simon Outstanding Career Achievement in Teaching award.

 Lisa Sweatt is the Program Coordinator for the Masters Program in Psychology at California Polytechnic State University in San Luis Obispo where she teaches and supervises graduate students training to become future marriage and family therapists.
 Her teaching and research interests include multicultural education and training, Latino mental health and well-being, family and childhood trauma, and prevention/intervention programming for at- risk youth.